abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ## **Stacking arrays**

-!!!
-Info ""
 It is often useful to stack together different arrays.
 NumPy offers several functions to do just that.
 Let's start by creating a few arrays.

 ```py
 q1 = np.full((3,4), 1.0)